Chapter #3 - Memory

 Before you begin, skim for the general idea.

-If you're lost, step back and look at the big picture.
+If you're lost, step back and look at the big picture.2.
+Make it meaningful.

 A skydiver will not become bored learning how to pack her parachute.